middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 **b.
 Mandatory Leave of Absence**

 i.
 Middlebury College provides a range of support services to address the medical needs of students, including mental health needs, within the context of the campus community.
 On occasion, students may experience health needs requiring a level of care that exceeds what the College can appropriately provide.
 In such circumstances, students may take a voluntary leave of absence.
-In situations where a student is unable or unwilling to carry out substantial self-care obligations, where their behavior is unduly disruptive to the community, where current medical knowledge and/or the best available objective evidence indicates that a student poses a significant risk to the health or safety of others, or where a student poses an actual risk to their own safety not based on mere speculation, stereotypes, or generalizations about individuals with disabilities, and the student does not want to take a leave voluntarily, the Vice President of Student Affairs has the authority to place the student on a mandatory leave of absence.
+In situations where a student is unable or unwilling to carry out substantial self-care obligations, where their behavior is unduly disruptive to the community, where current medical knowledge and/or the best available objective evidence indicates that a student poses a significant risk to the health or safety of others, or where a student poses an actual risk to their own safety not based on mere speculation, stereotypes, or generalizations about individuals with disabilities, and the student does not want to take a leave voluntarily, the Dean of Students and/or Vice President of Student Affairs has the authority to place the student on a mandatory leave of absence.

 ii.
 Before placing any student on a mandatory leave of absence, Middlebury will do an individualized assessment to determine if there are reasonable accommodations that would permit the student to continue to participate in the campus community without taking a leave of absence.
 A medical evaluation by a competent specialist may be required.
 To enable careful, individualized consideration, the student may need to sign a release authorizing disclosure of relevant information by and between treatment providers working with the student and the appropriate College official(s).

 iii.
 The student will be notified of the decision to place him or her on leave in writing.
-Student(s) will be given notice and an opportunity to speak with their Student Life Dean prior to or within five business days following the start of the mandatory leave.
+Student(s) will be given notice and an opportunity to speak with their Class Dean prior to or within five business days following the start of the mandatory leave.
 The decision may be appealed, following the procedures set forth in Section 5.b.iv., below.

 iv.
-An appeal of a mandatory leave of absence may be made in writing (including email) to the vice president for Academic Affairs / Dean of the faculty (VPAA/DOF) or designee within five business days of receipt of the decision.
+An appeal of a mandatory leave of absence may be made in writing (including email) to the Vice President of Student Affairs (VPAA) or designee within five business days of receipt of the decision.
 The appeal must state the grounds for the appeal and include any supporting evidence.
-The VPAA/DOF will ordinarily notify the student of the appeal decision within ten business days of receipt of the appeal.
+The VPAA will ordinarily notify the student of the appeal decision within ten business days of receipt of the appeal.

 v.
 Students placed on leave under this section may also be subject to the normal disciplinary processes if their conduct has violated College policy.
 If disciplinary action is appropriate, the matter must be resolved either before or immediately upon the student’s return.